Cubs vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Cubs have a record of 2-5.
+- The Cubs have played as the favorite four times over their past 10 games and won each of those contests.

-- When it comes to the over/under, the Cubs and their foes are 5-5-0 in their previous 10 contests.
+- When it comes to hitting the over, the Cubs and their opponents are 6-4-0 in their last 10 games with a total.

-- The Cubs have not covered a spread in any of their past 10 games (two of those contests had a spread).
-The average over/under established by oddsmakers in Chicago's past four contests has been 8.4, a stretch in which the Cubs and their opponents have hit the over every time.
+- In their last game with a spread, the Cubs failed to cover.
+Chicago games have gone over the set total five times in a row, and the average total during this stretch was 8.4 runs.

 Cubs Betting Records & Stats

-- The Cubs have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.
+- The Cubs have won 17 of the 32 games they were listed as the moneyline favorite this season (53.1%).

-- Chicago and its opponents have hit the over in 34 of its 68 games with a total this season.
+- Chicago has gone 12-8 (winning 60% of its games) when playing as moneyline favorites of -125 or shorter.

+- Based on this matchup's moneyline, the Cubs' implied win probability is 55.6%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!